PLEASE SPEND JUST 5 MINUTES reading this page and see if you want to learn more about the FOUR industrial developments planned for our mountain.

 Abercarn Mountain Road suffers a worse fate, it will be decimated, unrecognisable.
 Trees and recently restored drystone walls will have to be removed in the lane and the lane will be widened and then diverted onto new wide gravel tracks in adjacent fields for much of it’s length.

-Quote: “FOLLOWING THE WIND FARM CONSTRUCTION PHASE, WIDENING WORK WILL BE REINSTATED AS SOON AS REASONABLY PRACTICABLE.
+Quote by RES: “FOLLOWING THE WIND FARM CONSTRUCTION PHASE, WIDENING WORK WILL BE REINSTATED AS SOON AS REASONABLY PRACTICABLE.
 IN THE UNLIKELY EVENT THAT A REPLACEMENT BLADE IS REQUIRED DURING THE OPERATIONAL PHASE, WIDENING WORK WILL BE TEMPORARILY REOPENED, AND REINSTATED FOLLOWING REPLACEMENT COMPLETION.”

 The turbines will be heard!
 RES will tell you they are within the industry standards but those standards are out of date and not fit for purpose!